-How do we know the documents about the existence and use of the gas vans are authentic?
+How do we know the “Becker-Rauff Letter,” about the existence and use of gas vans, is authentic?

 Holocaust deniers claim:

-The Becker-Rauff letter, a key primary German document that explicitly discusses the construction and use of gas vans is “not credible” and of “dubious origin.”
+The Becker-Rauff letter, a key primary document on the construction of the gas vans, is “not credible” and of “dubious origin.”

 The facts are:

-The Becker-Rauff letter is not “uncertain,” “dubious” or forged.
-The testimonies of the men who wrote the letter and who built and used the gas vans—August Becker, Walther Rauff, and Otto Ohlendorf—corroborate its authenticity.
+The Becker-Rauff letter is not “uncertain,” “dubious,” or forged.
+The testimonies of the men who wrote the letter, built the vans, and used them to murder victims—August Becker, Walther Rauff, and Otto Ohlendorf—corroborate the letter’s authenticity.

 The letter is dated May 16, 1942 and is from August Becker, a chemist, to Walther Rauff, the head of the gas vans program in Berlin.
-Rauff had sent Becker to the East to investigate problems relating to the gas vans and report back him.
-In the letter Becker refers to “places of execution,” “persons to be executed,” the need to camouflage the vans as observers have begun calling them “death vans,” and how leaks were endangering the health of the drivers.
+Rauff had sent Becker to the East to investigate problems relating to the gas vans and report back.
+In the letter, Becker refers to “places of execution,” “persons to be executed,” the need to camouflage the vans [as observers began calling them “death vans”], and how leaks endangered the health of the drivers.

 Ohlendorf’s testimony also corroborated the information in German documents about the design of the gas vans.
 He stated that the gas vans could not be distinguished from any other truck on the outside but they were “constructed [so] that when the motor ran, the gas was conducted into the van causing death of the occupants in 10 to 15 minutes.”